How to control high blood pressure in summer

 If you don't have air conditioning, use fans or seek out public places like libraries or shopping malls that offer cooling relief.
 Dress in lightweight, breathable clothing and use sun protection measures to prevent overheating.

+Manage physical activity: Regular exercise is important for managing blood pressure, but it’s crucial to adapt your activities to the summer heat.
 Engage in physical activity during cooler parts of the day, such as early morning or evening.
 If exercising outdoors, choose shaded areas or paths with a breeze.

 Modify the intensity and duration of your workouts to suit the weather conditions.
 Consider water-based activities like swimming, which provide both exercise and natural cooling.